peilin-chen/peilin-chen.github.io/_pages/about.md

 ## News

-**[2025.04]** One first-authored paper has been accepted to ACM GLSVLSI 2025!
-See you in New Orleans, USA🎉! \
-**[2025.04]** Accepted as a DAC Young Fellow at the 62nd Design Automation Conference!
-See you in San Francisco, USA🎉! \
-**[2024.12]** One first-authored paper has been accepted to IEEE AICAS 2025!
-See you in Bordeaux, France🎉! \
-**[2024.06]** My dissertation, **Design, logic synthesis and physical implementation of pipeline processor based on RISC-V architecture,** has been selected as the excellent graduation project🎉! \
-**[2024.02]** I will be a Ph.D. student at the University of Virginia in Fall 2024 and have been awarded the UVA Provost's Fellowship🎉!

 <div class="news-container">
   <p>**[2025.04]** One first-authored paper has been accepted to ACM GLSVLSI 2025!
 See you in New Orleans, USA🎉! </p>
   <p>**[2025.04]** Accepted as a DAC Young Fellow at the 62nd Design Automation Conference!
 See you in San Francisco, USA🎉! </p>